utshomax/postman-docs/src/pages/docs/sending-requests/requests.md

 | Query | `"` `#` `&` `'` `<` `=` `>` `SPACE` |
 | Userinfo | `"` `<` `>` `` ` `` `#` `?` `{` `}` `/` `:` `;` `=` `@` `[` `\` `]` `^` | `SPACE` |

 The processor is turned on by default in Postman, but you can turn off encoding if you are working with an unusual server implementation.
-To turn this setting on or off in your request, select __Settings__ &gt; __Encode URL automatically__.
+To turn this setting on or off in your request, select **Settings > Encode URL automatically**.

-> You can selectively encode parts of your URL by highlighting the text and right-clicking, then choosing __EncodeURIComponent__.
+> You can selectively encode parts of your URL by highlighting the text and right-clicking, then choosing **EncodeURIComponent**.

 ## Troubleshooting your requests